Our Keynote Speakers

 WEDNESDAY 6TH NOVEMBER

-Many thanks to Payam Barnaghi, Professor of Machine Intelligence, University of Surrey who will join us for the morning plenary session on Wednesday 6th November.
+Many thanks to Payam Barnaghi, Professor of Machine Intelligence, University of Surrey who joined us for the morning plenary session on Wednesday 6th November.

-We also welcome members of DEEP (Dementia Engagement & Empowerment Project) and tide (together in dementia every day) to the Main stage, as well as the Minister for Health and Social Care (invited).
+We also welcomed members of DEEP (Dementia Engagement & Empowerment Project) and tide (together in dementia every day) to the Main stage.

-The Tom Kitwood Memorial Address will be given by Professor Steven Sabat, Professor Emeritus of Psychology, Georgetown University, USA.
+The Tom Kitwood Memorial Address was given by Professor Steven Sabat, Professor Emeritus of Psychology, Georgetown University, USA.

 Payam Barnaghi, University of Surrey